iwasz/website-docs/docs/gp8-stopwatch/usb-drivers.md

 dterm /dev/ttyACM0 115200
 ```

-In case of any trouble turn the stopwatch off, run `dmesg -w`, and observe the kernel logs after powering the stopwatch again.
+In case of any trouble, turn the stopwatch off, run `dmesg -w`, and observe the kernel logs after powering the stopwatch again.
 You should see something like this:

 ```
 [15720.611477] usb 2-4.2.2: new full-speed USB device number 15 using xhci_hcd